 The size of the dog matters

-A larger sized dog can eat a lot more chocolate than a tiny pup before he will suffer any health problems.
+A larger sized dog can eat a lot more chocolate than a tiny pup before he suffers any health problems.
 Likewise, different brands and types of chocolate contain different amounts of theobromine toxins.
 Dark chocolate, cooking chocolate and cocoa all have high levels and will affect your dog the most.
 White and milk chocolate both have lesser quantities of the poisonous chemical.
+I usually have white chocolate if o do have any in the house.
+That way if my dogs somehow get hold of it, the damage is not as bad.

 If your dog eats just a small amount of human chocolate, he will probably have diarrhoea or vomit, with an upset tummy.
 However, larger amounts of chocolate when consumed by a dog can have devastating effects.